-After my tutorial last week on polyester resin casting, I felt the need for a do-over.
 Resin casting a bangle bracelet with polyester resin is a little different than using epoxy resin.
-I wanted the opportunity to fix a few mistakes from using polyester casting resin and make a really fun resin bangle bracelet to wear.
+I wanted the opportunity to remedy a few mistakes from using polyester casting resin and make a really fun resin bangle bracelet to wear.

 - I mixed 2 ounces of resin.

 - Instead of using the recommended 5 drops of resin per ounce for the depth of my casting, I used 2 1/2 drops per ounce.
-(Casting was outside in the mid-90-degree heat again.)
+(I was casting outside in the mid-90-degree heat.)

 - And perhaps the biggest change of all, I used a Monster High doll, Franke Stein, as the insert for the bracelet.
 Using girl doll Lego knockoffs was much less unsettling to my peeps.

 I’m not going to lie, I wondered whether or not half the recommended amount of hardener was going to be enough for the resin to cure.
 Luckily, about halfway through placing the pieces in the resin, I could tell the resin was starting to get syrupy.
 Overall, I had a fifteen-minute pot time with this batch of resin.
 That is still several minutes less than the manufacturer states I should have.
 While it was enough for me to place the toy pieces, it reiterated the fact that I needed to be ready once the resin was mixed.

-I also did a better job this week of making sure the resin pieces were fully submerged in the resin.
-I did have to watch the pieces closely for ten minutes or so after pouring, because several wanted to rise up.
+I also did a better job of making sure the resin pieces were fully submerged in the resin.
+I did have to watch the pieces closely for ten minutes or so after pouring because several wanted to rise up.

-There were several extra parts dipped in the resin, but I ended up not having room for in the mold.
+There were several extra parts dipped in the resin, but I ended up not having room for them in the mold.
 I left them on the freezer paper to cure for use another time.

 Overall, I am very happy with how the bracelet turned out.
 (With the exception Franke’s hair could not fit in the mold and had to be left out.
 Drat.)